December 1, 2021

 - Purchase a detector with an alarm to alert you quickly and wake you up during the night.

-- Have furnace or boiler regularly inspected.
+- Have your furnace or boiler regularly inspected.

 - A licensed heating professional should check all connections to flue piping and vents for cracks, gaps, rust, corrosion or debris.